BigPolarBear1/Factorization_new/README.md

 Lost my savings in the stock market crash.
 Cant even go on ski expedition now.. and I urgently need employment...
 I will move Asia for a job, I'll move anywhere..
 I dont care anymore..
 I need money and if I'm going to do 0days I need a better setup then here in Europe, bc I cant keep my devices secure here and european law enforcement is telling folks to not do business with me so I got to get out of this place: big_polar_bear1@proton.me

 cant live like this anymore and now the last of my savings is gone.. i swear, going to fucking kill myself.
 What kind of life is this.

+going to cancel therapy bc i cant fucking afford 70 euro for therapy anymore now. it can all go to hell. everything is gone. all my money. nothing left.